ypengit/Blog/source/_posts/English-essay-Suppose-a-foreign-friend-of-yours-is-coming-to-visit-your-campus-what-is-the-most-interesting-place-you-would-like-to-take-him-her-to-see-and-why.md

 # English essay
 ## Suppose a foreign friend of yours is coming to visit your campus, what is the most interesting place you would like to take him/her to see and why?
-### Model essay #1
+### Model essay #1  (86.5)
 ---

-If a foreign friend is coming to visit our campus, the most interesting place I'd like to take him/her to see is the school art gallery.
+If a foreign friend is coming to visit our campus, the most interesting place I'd like to take him to see is the school art gallery.
 There are many exhibitions held here periodically, including calligraphy, painting, photography and sculpture, etc. Most of the exhibits are created by our university students, but sometimes, there are authentic works of well-known artists, like the famous painting *Shrimp* by Qibaishi.

-The reason why I take him/her to the school art gallery is that I hope he/she can know more about the campus life of Chinese university students.
-I'd like him/her to know that our campus life is not confined to study; on the contary, our campus life is rich and colorful.
-In addition, compared with other places, the school art gallery is more representative, because it collects excellent works of our university students and it shows our intelligence and wisdom intensively.
+The reason why I take him to the school art gallery is that I hope he can know more about the campus life of Chinese university students.
+I'd like him to know that our campus life is not confined to study.
+On the contrary, our campus life is rich and colorful.
+In addition, compared with other places, school art gallery is more representative, because it collects excellent works of our university students and it shows our intelligence and wisdom intensively.

 I am glad that our university has the school art gallery and I believe everyone who comes to see it will like it.

 <!--more-->

-### My first essay
+### My first essay (77.5)
 ---

 If a friend is coming to visit our campus, the most of interesting place I'd like to take him/her is the school art gallery.
 There are many exhibitions held here periodically, including calligraphy, painting, photography and sculpture, etc. Most of the exhibits are created by the students in our university, but sometimes, there are some authentic works of well-known artist, like the famous painting *Shrimp* by Qibaishi.